edgardelibojr03-afk/MagsDJewelry/README.md

 Vercel will automatically deploy on push to the connected branch.

 ---

-If you want, I can:
-- Add a small in-app prompt to enter the admin secret (keeps it in-memory only)
-- Add serverless endpoints for user delete/revoke so dashboard actions work securely
-- Create a short README section with recommended RBAC and admin setup for Supabase

-Tell me which next step you prefer.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.